felbit/hauth/README.md

 Just 1
 ```

 This is not very satisfying at the moment.
-I am working on a _nicer_ frontend next.
+I am working on a better frontend.

 ## Documentation